Primeval series 2: Development and writing

 Following the success of the first series, Primeval was recommissioned for a second series in March 2007.
 The second series was written to be more ambitious than the first, with more creatures and more action sequences.
 The series was also written with a rougher attitude, with more people being killed by creatures than in the first.
 The first series of Primeval had not used any dinosaurs at all but dinosaurs were introduced in the second, beginning with dromaeosaurs in the first episode.
 Nearly all of the main cast of the first series of Primeval returned for the second.
 Given that the production team saw it as important to also introduce new characters to keep the series fresh and exciting, they were joined by new additions Karl Theobald and Naomi Bentley.
 The writing of the second series was also intended to emphasise a stronger team feel between the different characters.
 Naomi Bentley, who plays Caroline Steel, a romantic interest of Connor Temple (Andrew-Lee Potts), was cast as someone who was "out of Connor's league".
 Karl Theobald's Oliver Leek was envisioned as James Lester's (Ben Miller) ambitious and sinister assistant.

-James Murray's Stephan Hart was written to be subtlely alienated from the rest of the team following the revelation early in the second series that he has had an affair with Nick Cutter's (Douglas Henshall) wife Helen (Juliet Aubrey).
+James Murray's Stephan Hart was written to be subtly alienated from the rest of the team following the revelation early in the second series that he has had an affair with Nick Cutter's (Douglas Henshall) wife Helen (Juliet Aubrey).
 In later interviews, Murray suggested that the affair may not have happened in the original timeline, only existing as a result of the inadvertent changes to the timeline at the end of the first series.

 In order for Lucy Brown to portray Jenny Lewis, she had to be made to look quite different from the character she played in the first series (Claudia Brown); Jenny wore more contrasting colors, had her hair up and had more full-on makeup.
 To portray Lewis, Brown spoke with some of her old friends who worked in PR.
 Given that Jenny was higher up in the hierarchy, Brown also portrayed her as more confident and more in her element.